TF-Hafnium/hafnium/docs/getting_started/prerequisites.rst

    sudo apt install make libssl-dev flex bison python3 python3-serial python3-pip device-tree-compiler

-In addion, install the following python lib using `pip`_:
+In addition, install the following python libraries using `pip`_:

 .. code:: shell

-   pip3 install fdt
+   pip3 install fdt click

 The file kokoro/static_checks.sh runs a series of static code checks into Hafnium's codebase.
 Hafnium follows the linux kernel coding guidelines.
 As such, the static code checks using the